PaoloFermin/airfoilNeuralNetwork/README.md

 python train_network.py
 ```

-This script first splits the data from `results.csv` into training and validation data.
-The validation data is stored separately in `test_data.csv` and not used within training.
+This script first splits the data from `results.csv` into training and test data.
+The test data is stored separately in `test_data.csv` and not used within training.
 Then the script uses the Talos library to iterate through the training of neural networks with varying hyperparameters.
 The hyperparameters are specified in the `p` dictionary within the script, and the function `Scan()` performs the iterative training.
 Once complete, the net with the lowest loss function will be stored in a zip folder `optimized_airfoil_nn_{case number}.zip`.

 ## Visualization and Testing